TFITZ57/FINTECH_Project_2/README.md

    - Model complexity was adjusted by varying the number of LSTM units, layers, and other architectural parameters to achieve optimal performance.

+## Error Monitoring:

+Error monitoring is a vital aspect of the Bitcoin Prediction Model, ensuring ongoing evaluation and refinement for enhanced performance.
+Here's a concise overview:

+1. **Continuous Evaluation:** Regularly assess error patterns throughout model training by analyzing performance and residuals.
+2. **Performance Assessment:** Evaluate whether subsequent models improve predictions by comparing metrics like mean squared error.
+3. **Decision Criteria:** Determine whether to continue or halt training based on performance.
+Adapt the model based on insights.
+4. **Adaptation and Refinement:** Utilize insights from error monitoring to refine the model iteratively.
+5. **Importance:** Error monitoring provides valuable feedback, guiding optimization efforts and improving trading outcomes.

 ## Diverse Initialization:
 Diverse initialization in the Bitcoin Prediction Model involves initializing each LSTM model in the ensemble differently to introduce variability among the models.
 This is achieved by adjusting the initialization parameters, such as random seeds or model parameters, before training.
 The goal is to promote model diversity, mitigate overfitting, and enhance the ensemble's ability to capture various patterns and trends in cryptocurrency price data.
 By starting with different initial conditions, each LSTM model explores different aspects of the data, leading to more robust and reliable predictions in the dynamic cryptocurrency market.